MatveiT/GraphFromOSM/README.md

   highways: [ "primary", "secondary", "tertiary" ]
 }
 ````

+#### 3) The timeout and maxContentLength

+There are time and size limitations for the query.
+Note that the smaller are these number, the higher is the priority of your query for OSM.

 ## Remarks

 #### 1) OSM raw data do not have a graph structure